tranthethang/seminar-gemini-ocr-engine/README.md

 1. **Load Image**: The system reads images from `sample_data`.
 2. **Preprocess**:
-    - `utils/image_processor.py` detects the card contours.
+    - `app/image_processor.py` detects the card contours.
     - Applies a 4-point perspective transform to "flatten" the card.
 3. **Inference**:
-    - The processed image is sent to the Gemini API.
+    - The processed image is sent to the selected AI engine (Gemini or Ollama) based on `ENGINE_TYPE`.
     - The prompt from `prompt.md` guides the model to return specific JSON fields.
 4. **Fallback**: If the model fails to extract a name from the processed image, the system retries with the original raw image.